clintonboys/clintonboys.github.io/_posts/2016-08-31-cricket-scoreboards-1.md

     def check_result(self, match):

         self._innings_number = len(self._scorecard)

+        # If the time has run out, the match is drawn.

         if match._day == 5 and match._session == 3 and match._session_over == 30:
             return 'Match drawn.'

+        # If, in the third innings, the team batting first has lost all their wickets and not surpassed the team batting second's total, the team batting second wins by an innings.

         elif self._innings_number == 3 and self._scorecard[2][0] == 0 and self._scorecard[2][1] == 0 and (self._scorecard[0][1] + self._scorecard[2][1]) < self._scorecard[1][1]:
             return 'Team B won by an innings and ' + str(self._scorecard[1][1] - self._scorecard[2][1] - self._scorecard[0][1]) + ' runs.'